QPVA3/QPVA3-PAMI/README.md

 lmms_eval --model qpva3 --model_args.answerer_path Qwen/Qwen2.5-VL-7B-Instruct --model_args.max_pixels 12845056 --model_args.attn_implementation flash_attention_2 --model_args.interleave_visuals False --tasks agqa_decomp --batch_size 1 --cache_requests true --verbosity=DEBUG
 ```

+## 📊 QPVA $^3$?Bench
+The QPVA$3$Bench is stored under `QPVA3Bench` folder, in which the `QPVA3Bench.json` contains the dataset itself, while `visualization.py` provides a simple tool to visualize the  question structure of the dataset.

+`QPVA3Bench.json` contains a json dict, where the keys are identical question keys representing the video-question pair, and the values are a dictionary containing the following contents:

+- `id`: the id of this sample.
+Named as `{dataset_name}#{id_in_dataset}`, can be used to find the source of origial video-question pair.
+- `video`: the path to video file.
+Named as `videos/{dataset_name}#{original_video_name_in_dataset}`, can be used to find the video corresponds to this video-question pair from the source dataset.
+- `main_questions`: the main question of this sample, also the root of question decomposition tree.
+- `main_answer`: the answer to the main question.
+- `decomposition`: the decomposition tree, which is a nested dictionary of the following key-value pairs:
+  - `question_id` the id of this quesition in the decomposition tree.
+  - `question`: the current question,
+  - `subquestions`: Optional, only exists when current question is not a leaf question.
+When exists, it is a list of nested dictionary with same structure, representing the decomposed questions of current question.
+- `answers`: the answers to each question in the decomposition tree.
+Stored as a dict where the keys are `question_id` and values are corresponding answers.

+The visualization scripe can be run by ```python visualization.py```.
+Input the index of the sample as  to visualize

 ## 🎨 Visualization